-The delay times can be adjusted by changing the value of the 1Meg timing resistors.
+The delay times can be adjusted by changing the value of the timing resistors and capacitors.
 A 556 timer could also be used for this circuit.

 A similar circuit for a 2 Light Signal can be made with the 4 Photo-Detector With Delayed Release And Bipolar Output Circuit and circuit board.

 The explanations for the circuits on these pages cannot hope to cover every situation on every layout.
 For this reason be prepared to do some experimenting to get the results you want.
 This is especially true of circuits such as the "Across Track Infrared Detection" circuits and any other circuit that relies on other than direct electronic inputs, such as switches.